 The mobility and flexibility that comes with heightened agility levels must be worked on throughout the year via a combination of various mobility, dynamic and static stretching drills and exercises, advises McIntyre.

 Want to have a quicker leg turnover and faster feet?
 Go old-school with your training.
 Look to boxers for inspiration and invest in a lightweight skipping rope.
 Not only is it a great tool to use in a warm-up, doing advanced skipping routines like double-unders, triple- unders and crossovers will improve your coordination, reflexes and foot speed.

-TRAINING TIP: Agility is More Than Having Nimble Feet Use your arms as rudders, advises Jacques du Toit of the Sports Science Institute.
+Rugby Fit Tip: Agility is More Than Having Nimble Feet Use your arms as rudders, advises Jacques du Toit of the Sports Science Institute.
 Pump your arms like a 100-metre sprinter as you take off, and be sure to lower your centre of gravity as you take turns.